stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/03-creating-service-and-endpoint.md

 As you can see there is a number of **TODO** in the code, and later we will use these placeholders to add logic for calling the Inventory Client to get the quantity.
 However for the moment we will ignore these placeholders.

-Let's again first start by creating a test case for our endpoint

-``src/test/java/com/redhat/coolstore/service/CatalogEndpointTest.java``{{open}}
+Now we are ready to create the endpoints that will expose REST service.
+Let's again first start by creating a test case for our endpoint.
+We need to endpoints, one that exposes for GET calls to `/services/products` that will return all product in the catalog as JSON array, and the second one exposes GET calls to `/services/product/{prodId}` which will return a single Product as a JSON Object.
+Let's again start by creating a test case.

+Create the test case by opening ``src/test/java/com/redhat/coolstore/service/CatalogEndpointTest.java``{{open}}

+Add the follwing code to the test case and make sure to review it so that you understand how it works.

 <pre class="file" data-filename="src/test/java/com/redhat/coolstore/service/CatalogEndpointTest.java" data-target="replace">
 package com.redhat.coolstore.service;